AMazzarella96/Object-Store/README.md

-# Sistemi Operativi Project developed during 3rd year of computer science bachelor's degree (2019)
+# Sistemi Operativi Project a.y.
+2018/19

+## Introduction
 The student is expected to implement an object store implemented as a client-server system, and intended to support requests to store and retrieve blocks of data from a large number of applications.
 The connection between clients and object store is through sockets on local domain.
 In particular, it will be necessary to implement:
 - the server part (object store) as a stand-alone executable